Death of Jason Callahan: 2015 developments

 In 2015, photographs surfaced of a young man wearing similar clothes to those worn by the then-unidentified Callahan, and who bore a strong resemblance to the reconstruction images.
 The person in these photographs was named Jason and was described to have been a fan of the Grateful Dead.
 He had not been heard from since 1995 and was known to have lived in both Illinois and South Carolina.
-It had not yet been verified whether this was indeed the John Doe as his former roommates and other friends did not recall Jason's last name.
+The man's former roommates and other friends, who also appeared in the photographs, did not recall Jason's last name.

 The New York Post and BuzzFeed were some of the newspapers that covered the story.

-In January 2015, law enforcement conducted a DNA test to see if the John Doe was the same man as Jason Patrick Callahan, the son of a 63-year-old woman who had not seen or heard from him since June 1995, when he left home to "follow the Grateful Dead".
+In January 2015, law enforcement conducted a DNA test after Callahan's 63-year-old mother, who had not seen or heard from her son since June 1995 when he left home to "follow the Grateful Dead", officially reported him missing.
 Callahan, who was identified as the young man in the photographs, is described as having been a white male with wavy blond hair and brown eyes, standing between 5 ft 10 in and 6 ft tall, and weighing about 160 lb.
 Callahan, if he was alive, would have been 38 at the time.
-Callahan was not reported missing by his mother until 2015.
+Callahan was not reported missing by his mother until 2015 because she had thought he had estranged himself from his family.

 Lt.
 Joey Crosby, spokesman for Myrtle Beach police, stated that Callahan's mother failed to file a report with police due to the nomadic nature of Grateful Dead fans.
 "She attempted to report it when he went missing but didn't know which jurisdiction to report it to," he said.
 Callahan's family also stated that they presumed he had gone to "live on his own, elsewhere."

 After initial tests proved inconclusive, additional DNA testing confirmed that the body was indeed that of Jason Callahan.